Understanding the FAFSA® Process for Parents

 - Log in at fafsa.gov to fill it out online.

-- Complete a 2022–23 FAFSA PDF (note: you must print out and mail the FAFSA PDF for processing).
+- Complete a FAFSA PDF for the award year you’re applying for (note: you must print out and mail the FAFSA PDF for processing).

 - In some cases, your child’s school may submit the FAFSA form for him or her.